DrasticInc/drasticinc.github.io/readme.md

 ## imakeready.github.io

-### iMakeReady is the solution for adoption
+### iMakeReady is the solutions
+* For adoption
-iMakeReady rewards everyone who contributes
+* Rewards everyone who contributes
-Take pride in what you build
+* Take pride in what you build
-Real World use case
+* Real World use case